sundararajan-rajendr/SONiC/doc/mgmt/Management Framework.md

     + Replace: List of one or objects to replace existing objects, any unspecified fields wil be defaulted.
     + Delete: List of one or more object paths to delete
 - Capabilities: Return gNMI version and list of supported models and model versions.
-    + An gNMI Extension field has been added as well to return the SONiC model "bundle version".
+    + A gNMI Extension field has been added as well to return the SONiC model "bundle version".
 - Subscribe:
     + Subscribe to paths using either streaming or poll, or once based subscription, with either full current state or updated values only.
         * Once: Get single subscription message.
         * Poll: Get one subscription message for each poll request from the client.
         * Stream: Get one subscription message for each object update (called ON_CHANGE mode), or at each sample interval if using sample mode. target_defined uses the values pre-configured for that particular object.
-Not all paths support ON_CHANGE mode due to performance considerations, while all paths will support sample mode and therfore target defined as well since it will default to sample if ON_CHANGE is not supported.
+Not all paths support ON_CHANGE mode due to performance considerations, while all paths will support sample mode and therefore target defined as well since it will default to sample if ON_CHANGE is not supported.

 Example Client Operations: